 “It was on the playground.”

 And then I was angry.
-And upset.
-And eyes-burning-red, smoke-coming-out-of-my-ears-furious.
+And scared, and upset.

 What happened to all of the conversations we had about unsafe touching and how to say no?